 Recently I was reflecting on my experience shopping for Lauren’s diamond engagement ring.
 (I proposed at Christmas, as many guys do, so I was shopping for the ring about this time of year.)

 As a result, I decided to revive this important post on buying an engagement ring online.
 Doing what I should have done and learning how to buy a diamond online can save you a ton of money, and it doesn’t have to rob any of the romance.
 Here’s what I mean:

 Buying My Wife’s Engagement Ring

-two three years ago, I was shopping for my wife’s engagement ring.
+two four years ago, I was shopping for my wife’s engagement ring.

 I had decided how much I could spend and I knew exactly what style of ring to pick out—my only dilemma was where to buy it.

 Obviously, I didn’t want to pay more than I had to, but with such a big-ticket item, I wanted to know I was purchasing the engagement ring from a retailer that would guide me through the process of selecting a diamond and would be there for me after the sale, as well.
 In the shopping process, I visited a big chain jeweler and also carefully considered whether to buy an engagement ring online.

 I was almost ready to pull the trigger on a ring online.
 I had the ring designed.
 It was perfect.
 And it was a great deal.